llnl/RAJAPerf/docs/sphinx/user_guide/output.rst

   * **OperationalComplexity** -- The operational complexity of the kernel, where N is the *problem size* of the kernel.
   * **MaxPerfectLoopDimensions** -- Number of levels in the largest perfectly nested loop.
-This should only count parallelized dimensions, do not count loop levels that are not parallelized.
+This only counts parallelized dimensions and ignores inner or outer sequential loops.
+For example the GEMM kernel has 2 perfectly nested loop levels as the inner loop is implemented sequentially to perform a reduction.
   * **ProblemDimensionality** -- The dimensionality of the problem domain, regardless of physical data layout.
 For example, the LTIMES kernel will have a problem dimensionality value of 3, because of phi (g, m, and z) and psi